 We’ve used all kinds of pressure cookers and this advice has been fine-tuned by time.
 Here are a few things that your new pressure cooker should have:

-- Springalve for Stovetop and Float valve for Electrics – Spring-valve non-venting cookers have the latest pressure-regulating technology and they won’t fill your kitchen with the sounds of steam engine pistons firing (like old-style venting cookers) or drive you nuts with the clinging and clanging of a jiggling metal weight.
+- Spring valve for Stovetop and Float valve for Electrics – Spring-valve non-venting cookers have the latest pressure-regulating technology and they won’t fill your kitchen with the sounds of steam engine pistons firing (like old-style venting cookers) or drive you nuts with the clinging and clanging of a jiggling metal weight.
 Modern spring-valve cookers make very little noise while cooking and need less energy, too!
 Electrics have a weighted “float valve” which is equally quiet and energy-efficient.
-On electrics the flaot valve does not regulate the internal pressure, this is done by the electronic logic that turns the heat element on and off.
+On electrics the float valve does not regulate the internal pressure, this is done by the electronic logic that turns the heating element on and off.

 - Stainless Steel – Stove top cookers should be made of stainless steel because cheaper aluminum cookers are not only soft and easily deformed but they are “reactive” – this means that they change the flavor of acidic ingredients (tomatoes, lemon, wine, etc.).